qhe28/weighted_connective_constant/README.md

 # Weighted Self-Avoiding Walk and Trail Analyzer

-This project provides a Python-based framework for analyzing weighted Self-Avoiding Walks (SAWs) and Self-Avoiding Trails (SATs) on various lattices.
-It uses the numerical method developed in the paper **[arXiv:2508.01993](https://arxiv.org/abs/2508.01993)** to derive rigorous upper bounds on the corresponding weighted connective constants.
+This project provides a Python-based framework for computing rigorous upper bounds on the connective constants of weighted self-avoiding walks (SAWs) and self-avoiding trails (SATs) on various lattices, using the method developed in the paper **[arXiv:2508.01993](https://arxiv.org/abs/2508.01993)**.

 The program is designed to be extensible, allowing for the easy addition of new lattices and weighting schemes.